 Jacqueline has considerable experience in the areas of education and cultural policy, cultural diplomacy and management in the tertiary sector.
 She is presently serving on the reference group for the ACT Arts Framework Policy Review and regularly conducts briefings for govenrment and the diplomatic corps.
 She has been Visiting Fellow at UCLA, NYU, the Free University of Berlin and Konstanz University, and DAAD Guest Professor at the University of Cologne.
 She is the Founding Chair of the Asian Australian Studies Research Network and a member of the NYU Global Arts Exchange Program.
 She was awarded the Chevalier Ordre des Palmes Académiques in 2014.

-Jacqueline is presently completing a book on Asian Australian cultural politics (funded by the ARC), and is involved in 2 other projects related to EU-Australia trade (ARC Linkage) and transnational visual culture funded by NYU.
+Jacqueline is presently completing a book on Asian Australian cultural politics (funded by the ARC), and is involved in 3 other projects related to EU-Australia trade (ARC Linkage), editing a special Australian postcolonial issue of Interventions, and a project on transnational visual culture funded by NYU.

 Grants are drawn from ARIES.
 To add Projects or Grants please contact your College Research Office.